mpv-player/mpv/DOCS/mplayer-changes.rst

   using the normal ``input.conf``.
   Also see: http://github.com/mpv-player/mpv/wiki/IR-remotes
 * Joystick support was removed.
-It was considered useless and was the cause of some problems (e.g. a laptop's accelerator being recognized as joystick).
+It was considered useless and was the cause of some problems (e.g. a laptop's accelerator being recognized as a joystick).
 * Support for relative seeking by percentage.

 Audio